andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 **To get feedback**: hand in your R markdown exercise file in the assignment on the Teams channel for the R 3 workshop.

 # Strings
-So far we have only been working with numbers and integers.
+So far in our previous sessions we have only been working with numbers and integers.
 Strings are text based data which R calls characters.

 ![](https://github.com/andrewmoles2/rTrainIntroduction/blob/master/Workshop2/images/22895-NUNWT2.jpg?raw=true){width=50%}